Graphs & tables

 A particle changes direction when its velocity changes sign, which means the velocity must be at some time.

-Since the velocity at seconds is positive and at seconds it’s negative, the Intermediate value theorem implies there is a time in when the velocity is .
-So the particle changes direction sometime between and seconds.
+Since the is positive and is negative, the Intermediate value theorem guarantees a time in when .
+So the particle must have changed direction sometime between and seconds.